corda/corda/docs/source/corda-testnet-intro.rst

 Fill in the form with your details.
 This helps prioritise requests to join the private beta.

 .. image:: resources/testnet-form.png
    :scale: 50 %

+Note we currently only support federated login using either Google email accounts or Github enabled email accounts.
+Please ensure the email you use to register is either set up as a Google or Github account.

+To enable your email for Google please see https://support.google.com/accounts/answer/176347?hl=en To set up a Github account please see https://github.com/join

+Once you have been approved to join the beta you will recieve an email